The Ad Net Zero

 Reduce Emissions from Media Planning & Buying

-The weight and media mix chosen for a campaign can make a big difference to its carbon footprint.
+The weight and media mix chosen for a campaign can make a substantial difference to its carbon footprint.
 Advertisers and their media investment advisors need to be well informed so they can plan their schedules with their environmental impact in mind.

 The Ad Net Zero Action Plan featured image